 - Receive an Accounting of Disclosures – A list of certain disclosures we have made.

-Checking your blood pressure regularly at home is way more informative than 1 or 2 readings a year when you're probably stressed out at your doctor's office.
-If you're looking for a reliable blood pressure device, ValidateBP.org and StrideBP.org are great resources, but they're not very user friendly.
-I've dug through them and curated a range of recommended blood pressure devices at different price points along with Amazon/Walmart links.
-Note that if you click some of the links below, I may get a tiny commission from Amazon.They are all FDA-cleared and validated by reputable independent organizations which is not true of many blood pressure devices available on the market.
-I recommend getting a device that uses an upper arm cuff, and make sure the fit is appropriate for your arm size.
-The pricier ones may have more features, better user interface, or nicer build quality, but all are validated to give reliable blood pressure readings.
-I have found that with a "nicer" device, I am much more likely to check my blood pressure regularly.
+Looking for a reliable blood pressure device?
+ValidateBP.org and StrideBP.org are great resources but can be overwhelming to navigate.
+To save you time, I've dug through them and curated a list of devices along with Amazon/Walmart links.
+Note that if you click some of the links below, I may get a tiny commission from Amazon.All are FDA-cleared and have been validated by reputable independent organizations which is not true for many devices on the market.
+The pricier models may have extra features or better build quality, but all are validated to give reliable blood pressure readings.
+Personally, I've found that with a "nicer" device, I am more likely to check my blood pressure regularly.

 $30 to $50